memiscavage/regex-tutorial/gist-template.md

 ### Anchors

+Anchors in a regex expression act as landmarks in the regex for where the expression begins and ends.
+In our email regex, the '/^' is an anchor, or landmark, that signifies the beginning of the expression while '$/' is the anchor for the end of the expression.
+This helps our code understand where to start and stop searching.

 ### Quantifiers

 ### Grouping Constructs

 ### Bracket Expressions

 ### Character Classes

 Literal characters - The pattern searches for a specific string of characters.
-For example, if an email address must end in '.com' then the pattern search would need to specify in the regex with (.com) \
+For example, if an email address must end in '.com' then the pattern search would need to specify in the regex with (.com)

 Meta characters - The pattern searches for a general type of character.
 For example, with our email regex, we are searching for any email address domain.
 It can end in '.edu', '.co', '.uk', '.org'. '.com', etc. To catch any of these characters we use the search pattern \.([a-z\.]{2,6})$/.
 In this section of the expression, we are saying the characters from a-z and the string can be anywhere between 2 and 6 characters in length.